From SQL Injection to Shell II

 X-Powered-By: PHP/5.3.3-7+squeeze15

 We can see that the web server used is Nginx and that PHP is also installed.
-Using HEAD will save you from getting all the page's content.
-Using Connection: close tells the server to close the connection after processing our request.
+Using HEAD will save you from getting all the page's content, and with Connection: close the server will close the connection after processing our request.
 This will ensure that the command returns immediately.

 The SQL injection in this website is a bit tricky to find, especially if you don't know where to look.
-First, you need to know that the SQL injection is blind.
+First, you need to know that it's a blind SQL injection.
 Secondly, that you cannot detect and trigger it if you use your browser (aside from browser's extensions used to forge HTTP traffic).
 You need to use a proxy, a tool (like netcat) or some code to find it.

 • ...

 The User-Agent is an obvious one and easy to manipulate.
-The Host header is a bit harder since you will need to isolate the Host header from the traditional DNS resolution (i.e.: you cannot access [http://'+or+'1'='1]/test.php](http://'+or+'1'='1]/test.php) directly using your browser since the DNS resolution for '+or+'1'='1 will not work).
+The Host header is a bit harder since you will need to isolate the Host header from the traditional DNS resolution (i.e.: you cannot access http://'+or+'1'='1/test.php directly using your browser since the DNS resolution for '+or+'1'='1 will fail).

 To inject in the hostname, you will need to send your request manually or with a proxy and modify the Host header in the request: